application-stacks/runtime-component-operator/doc/user-guide.md

 ## Overview

-The architecture of the Application Stacks Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: RuntimeComponent`.
-Creating a `RuntimeComponent` custom resource (CR) triggers the Application Stacks Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.
+The architecture of the Runtime Component Operator follows the basic controller pattern:  the Operator container with the controller is deployed into a Pod and listens for incoming resources with `Kind: RuntimeComponent`.
+Creating a `RuntimeComponent` custom resource (CR) triggers the Runtime Component Operator to create, update or delete Kubernetes resources needed by the application to run on your cluster.

 Each instance of `RuntimeComponent` CR represents the application to be deployed on the cluster: